Characters of the Mortal Kombat series: Blaze

 Blaze is a fire elemental created to monitor the warriors of the realms.
 He appears as a hidden character who is forced to protect the last known dragon egg by Onaga's followers.
 After the egg hatches, completing Onaga's resurrection, Blaze is able to continue monitoring the warriors and discovers they have become too powerful for the realms in his absence.
 He serves as the final boss of Mortal Kombat: Armageddon, in which he brings all the fighters together for a final battle.
 As part of his mission to prevent an impending Armageddon, Blaze has Taven face him in a fight intended to either kill all the warriors or strip them of their powers.
 The story mode of the 2011 reboot reveals Blaze was instead defeated by Shao Kahn, prompting Raiden's efforts to change the timeline.

-Prior to becoming to becoming a playable character, Blaze originated in the background of Mortal Kombat IIs Pit II stage as a Liu Kang palette swap covered in flames and facing off against another Liu Kang palette swap.
+Prior to becoming a playable character, Blaze originated in the background of Mortal Kombat IIs Pit II stage as a Liu Kang palette swap covered in flames and facing off against another Liu Kang palette swap.
 The character was nicknamed "Torch" by fans, but due to the risk of copyright infringement on the Marvel character Human Torch, Midway officially named him Blaze.
 In reference to his original role, he has made cameo appearances in Shaolin Monks, the 2011 reboot, Mortal Kombat X, and Mortal Kombat 11.

 The character placed 37th on UGO's 2012 list of the top 50 Mortal Kombat characters, which remarked, "Although [guarding the Dragon Egg] doesn't sound like the job of a badass, you'll change your mind once you see Blaze steamrolling his way towards you".